39 Museums in Salvador: Discover the history and culture of Bahia

 Collection

-• Photographs recording moments from her life and mission;
+• Photographs that record moments of her life and mission;

-• The chair where she slept for 30 years, the fruit of a personal promise, demonstrating her devotion and sacrifice.
+• The chair in which she slept for 30 years, the fruit of a personal promise, testifying to her devotion and sacrifice.

-This memorial is a space for reflection and inspiration, allowing visitors to get a closer look at the path of love of neighbour and solidarity that marked Sister Dulce’s life.
+This memorial is a place of reflection and inspiration, where visitors can learn more about the path of love and solidarity that marked Sister Dulce’s life.

 5. Terreiro de Jesus Afro-Brazilian Museum

-The Afro-Brazilian Museum, inaugurated in 1982 and restructured in 1997, is located in the building of the former Faculty of Medicine and is dedicated to the culture and history of Africa and its connection with Brazil.
-The museum offers a rich collection of artistic pieces and objects that reflect African and Afro-Brazilian traditions, with an emphasis on the African cultural impact on the formation of Brazilian identity.
+The Afro-Brazilian Museum, inaugurated in 1982 and restructured in 1997, is located in the former Faculty of Medicine building and is dedicated to the culture and history of Africa and its relationship with Brazil.
+The museum offers a rich collection of works of art and objects that reflect African and Afro-Brazilian traditions, with an emphasis on the influence of African culture on the formation of Brazilian identity.

 Museu Afro Brasileiro Terreiro de Jesus